SwiftLand/AdsRepo/README.md

 ## FAQ

+#### Why should I use **AdsRepo**?

+The main problem when your revenue model is based on advertising is how to load/show advertisements to increase your revenue. **AdsRepo** helps you to create an effective strategy to load and show advertising on the client side.

+#### Is it like **Mediation**?

+**No**, mediation services (like AdMob Mediation) will help you to maximize your fill rate on the server side and it hasn't any idea about how to load/show ads on the client side.

 #### How **AdsRepo** works?

-You create repository with spacific config and ask repositry to load ads and connect it to your views. repositories will do the rests.
+You create a repository with a specific config and strategy to load/show the ad then ask the repository to load ads and connect it to your views. repositories will do the rest.

 #### How many repository can make?